Bake Play Smile

 Jump to Recipe

-A bowl of pea and ham soup with extra shredded ham hock on top.
+A gold spoon resting in a bowl of pea soup with pieces of ham hock on top.

 Why You're Going To Love This Recipe